 When on testosterone replacement therapy, it’s not enough to simply optimize our testosterone levels; there is an entire balance of hormonal levels that must be achieved, and one of the primary hormones to consider, other than testosterone, is estradiol.
-Elevated levels may lead to undesirable side effects.
+High estradiol levels may lead to undesirable side effects.
 Gynecomastia, water retention, erectile issues, and a host of others may occur.
 Make no mistake, contrary to much of what you may have read online in forums, most men will not need an AI long term, but the ability to have one prescribed if and when needed is essential.

 6. Blood testing: how often is your doctor going to run lab tests?
 What are they going to check on the lab report?

 - Beyond the initial test, labs should be run every 6-8 weeks until your levels are stable and in a good range, which may take 3-6 months.
 A “good range” should be associated with not merely the numbers on paper but how you feel.

 - Make sure to ask your physician if they’ll be checking both total and free testosterone on your lab work.
 Total testosterone alone is not enough.